-A great deal of eCommerce stores has rather complicated checkout systems which make their customers jump through hoops just to purchase one of their items.
-This can be a real deterrent for shoppers who just want a shopping experience which is easy, convenient and reliable.
+Many eCommerce stores have rather complicated checkout systems that make their customers jump through hoops just to purchase one of their items.
+This can be a real deterrent for shoppers who just want a shopping experience that is easy, convenient, and reliable.

 Fortunately, this issue can be solved quickly.
 By incorporating express checkout options and asking for information that is of utter importance, purchases can be carried out quickly and efficiently, making the checkout process a pleasant customer experience and creating a profit for you.

-Keep the navigation of your web clean and simple by adding categories that are easy to find and arrange the items in a way that makes selection easy.
+Keep the navigation of your web clean and simple by adding categories that are easy to find and arrange the items to make selection easy.